Kent Curtis: Outdoorsman

 Curtis spent more than 30 summers in Minnesota at Camp Mishawaka.
 There he served as an associate director, co-owner, counselor, and entertainment director for the boys’ camp near Grand Rapids.

-"Kent Curtis was the most unique person I've known.
-Multi-talented, Kent could do anything but add up a laundry slip: writer (5 books), artist, musician (he played the piano but couldn't read a note), actor, woodsman, cook, sailor, expert in canoeing, raconteur par excellence, but through all his talents, the humorist predominated.
-He was idolized by more boys than anyone else.
-He was the life of camp and of reunions.
-At camp, he always had charge of the Saturday Night Shows, or contributed to them; he took the Canadian trips (he knew the Quetico so well that he never used a map in later years); he introduced sailing to Camp Mishawaka in 1937 and had charge of it for the 20 years until he died in December 1957."
+Curtis was known as a woodsman, cook, sailor, and an expert in canoeing; he introduced sailing to Camp Mishawaka in 1937 and had charge of it for the 20 years until he died in December 1957.

-Curtis was an avid sailor.
-He introduced sailing to the camp and led 31 Big Canadian canoe trips through the Minnesota boundary waters.
+Curtis led 31 Big Canadian canoe trips through the Minnesota boundary waters.
 He often wintered on Captiva Island, Florida – the subject of his boys adventure stories.
 With the leadership of Ding Darling, Curtis helped establish an island wildlife refuge on Captiva Island and Sanibel Island.
 He sailed the Mississippi River often, typically from Saint Paul, MN to the Gulf of Mexico.
 And in 1932, he captained his sailboat Marelen II to victory in the St. Petersburg to Havana race.

 Death

 Curtis suffered a heart attack on December 16, 1957, and died in a Fort Myers, Florida, hospital on December 24.